Anu-cool-007/arbitrage-microservices/README.md

 python -m venv venv
 ```

-In frontend folder, run `yarn install`
+In the frontend folder, run `yarn install`

 ## Usage

-To run flask microservices, in each folder, run development server using `python run.py` in each service
+To run flask microservices, in each folder, run development server using `python run.py`

 To run the frontend app, in frontend folder, run `yarn run dev`

 ### Routes